 Let me just be clear upfront; if you present these to anyone at Disneyland they will likely smile kindly and tell you you’re a crazy person.
 These are just for fun!
-This little booklet is a fun momento to hit some of the highlights of Disneyland.
+This little booklet is a fun memento to hit some of the highlights of Disneyland.
 This is also a good gift to give someone heading to Disneyland.
-Unfortunately this won’t mean much to someone going to Disney World but if I have enough interest in that I’ll happily create one for ya!
+Unfortunately, this won’t mean much to someone going to Disney World but if I have enough interest in that I’ll happily create one for ya!
 I’ll also answer a few questions all about the new Cricut Maker tools that you are going to want to add to your arsenal as soon as you hear about them!

 What you need for your Disneyland Coupons

 - Faux Leather

 - Knife blade

 - Engraving blade

 Print off the files from the cut file.
 You can always customize the words and add additional coupons if you want!
 I have extra empty coupons you can have written in later too.